 Cloud-native context

-The book defines the language: cloud-native architecture, distributed-system challenges, The Twelve-Factor App, and the difference between cloud-native and merely cloud-enabled applications.
+The book defines the language: cloud-native architecture, distributed-system challenges, The Twelve-Factor App, and the boundary teams often blur — an app designed for the cloud behaves differently from one merely lifted into it.

 Application and platform patterns